In this busy and hectic world, we all need more time to pause and reflect on our work with young children and the adults in their lives.

 - Early Childhood Leaders

-How: Reflective practice sessions are typically one hour in length and take place over the telephone (although web-based face to face sessions are available).
-Session packages start from as little as four sessions to monthly ongoing calls.
+These sessions are facilitated by Rachel Wagner, MSW.
+Learn more about Rachel.
+Session packages start from as little as four sessions to monthly, ongoing calls.
 Packages can include individual sessions or sessions for small groups of individuals.
 Contact Debi Mahler at [email protected] if interested!